dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

 ## Mail Recipients

-When a mail client receives an email that includes a Wrong-Recipient header, an option SHOULD be exposed in the user interface that allows a recipient to indicate that the mail was intended for another user.
+When a mail client receives an email that includes a Wrong-Recipient header field, an option SHOULD be exposed in the user interface that allows a recipient to indicate that the mail was intended for another user.

-If the user selects this option, the mail client MUST perform an HTTPS POST to the URI in the Wrong-Recipient header
+If the user selects this option, the mail client MUST perform an HTTPS POST to the URI in the Wrong-Recipient header field.

 ## Mail Senders After Wrong Sender Notification